scummvm/scummvm/doc/docportal/using_scummvm/game_settings.rst

 ,,,,,,,

+.. _savepathgame:

 **Save Path**
 	Chooses the folder in which ScummVM will store the saved games.
 If this is not set, the saved games will be stored in the default directory.
+For more information, see the :doc:`save_load_games` page.

 	*savepath*